rookielws/deep_learning1/README.md

 # deep_learning1
-the process of deep_learning  in 2018
+the process of deep_learning
+jut want to remember what i have learned